Roads & Transportation

-- Entrance & Road Occupancy Permits
+- Road Occupancy Permits / Entrance Permits

 - Oversize /Overweight Load Permits

-- Tree trimming & removal
+- Tree pruning & removal

 The Public Works department also conducts preventative maintenance activities that protect and prolong the life of the Town's infrastructure.
 These activities include asphalt patching, asphalt paving, gravel resurfacing, catch basin maintenance, and sewer flushing and repair.